Harshit-Raj-14/Learnelo/README.md

 5 Come out of the backend folder and go to the frontend folder
 > cd Learnelo---frontend-main

+6 Make a .env file in frontend folder.
+Get the API URL from Hanko console and add it to .env.local file.
+> NEXT_PUBLIC_HANKO_API_URL=hanko_api_url

 6 Install Dependencies
 > npm install

 7 Run the Frontend
->npm run dev
+> npm run dev

 8 Run the website
->You can now use the website on localhost:3000
+> You can now use the website on localhost:3000
 > npm run build